A decentralised workforce

 Business size and the tyranny of distance become less relevant once your staff can function effectively as a decentralised workforce – taking advantage of online collaboration suites, project management systems and communication tools such as videoconferencing.

 Large or small, a decentralised workforce lets you make the most of the talent within your organisation.
-You can bring together virtual teams spread across offices, oceans and time zones rather than putting people together because they happen to sit near each other.
+Through remote computer access and other technologies you can bring together virtual teams spread across offices, oceans and time zones rather than putting people together because they happen to sit near each other.
 Once productivity is no longer tied to proximity, it paves the way for flexible concepts like jobsharing, working remotely, telecommuting and follow-the-sun global workflows.

-Small businesses can also leverage the flexibility of a decentralised workforce and new technology to attract and retain talented people in search of workplace flexibility – regardless of where they're based.
+Small businesses can also leverage the flexibility of a decentralised workforce and new technology to attract and retain talented people in search of workplace flexibility from anywhere.
 This helps you compete on the global stage regardless of where you're located.

-The rise of the decentralised workforce has even seen the birth of virtual businesses with employees who aren't tied to a physical office.
+The rise of the decentralised workforce has even seen the birth of virtual businesses with employees who aren't tied to a physical office and who use remote access to a computer to be more productive despite spending less time at a designated desk.
 This offers the ultimate flexibility while eliminating expensive overheads like office space, giving a major advantage on less-nimble competitors.

 The virtual business ties back to the original decentralised business concept, moving away from micro-management and granting team members greater autonomy while leveraging the power of videoconferencing and other communication tools to coordinate your efforts.
 Eliminating the daily commute can also add several productive hours to the day or help foster a greater work life balance.

-Decentralising your business seems quite daunting, and it won't always be practical.
+Decentralising your business may seem quite daunting, and it won't necessarily be practical.
 But there are steps that any business can take to capitalise on this shift in the way business is done.

 There's a lot more to decentralising business than simply easing the reins on your head office decision-making.
 It's about reimagining your business as a fluid and dynamic organisation that’s well-equipped to embrace change and face any challenge.